hrshelar/azure-docs/articles/orbital/initiate-licensing.md

 #Customer intent: As a satellite operator or user, I want to learn about ground station licensing.
 ---

+> [!NOTE]
+> [Azure Orbital Ground Station is retiring on December 18th, 2024](https://azure.microsoft.com/en-us/updates?id=Azure-Orbital-Ground-Station-Retirement) and has stopped issuing new authorizations."

 # Initiate ground station licensing

 ## About satellite and ground station licensing